heathblandford/hb_bme680/README.md

 It's an awesome, tiny, little sensor, and on the PCB it's footprint still isn't that big!

 ## The Process

-1. Practice soldering headers on 3 spare raspberry pi's you have.

-2. Watch a video on how to solder headers on raspberry pi's.
-	1. Really contemplate what you're doing

-3. Wait a day, then solder the headers to the bme680 PCB.
-	1. Sweat profusely, take a shower.

-4. Wire the thing to the raspberry pi following [this](https://learn.adafruit.com/adafruit-bme680-humidity-temperature-barometic-pressure-voc-gas/arduino-wiring-test) tutorial, I guess.
+1. Wire the sensor to the raspberry pi following [this](https://learn.adafruit.com/adafruit-bme680-humidity-temperature-barometic-pressure-voc-gas/arduino-wiring-test) tutorial.
-	1. I'm using a raspberry pi zero w, so I found a pinout diagram, and wired it by taking a wild guess, but nailed it on the first try (haha suckers!).

-5. Install the BME680 python library following the instrucitons in their [github repo](https://github.com/pimoroni/bme680).
+2. Install the BME680 python library following the instrucitons in their [github repo](https://github.com/pimoroni/bme680).

 6. Enable i2c in the Raspberry Pi by going to raspberry-pi config and enabling it.

-7. Make ugly code from the "indoor-air-quality.py" and the "read-all.py" examples from pimoroni, and then add an HTTP post request to a Microsoft Power Bi dataset following [this](https://powerbi.microsoft.com/en-us/blog/using-power-bi-real-time-dashboards-to-display-iot-sensor-data-a-step-by-step-tutorial/) tutorial.
+7. Combine code from the "indoor-air-quality.py" and the "read-all.py" examples from pimoroni, and then add an HTTP post request to a Microsoft Power Bi dataset following [this](https://powerbi.microsoft.com/en-us/blog/using-power-bi-real-time-dashboards-to-display-iot-sensor-data-a-step-by-step-tutorial/) tutorial.

 If you're going to use this code, make sure you use your own specific power bi REST API url at the beginning.